-The Design & Engineering portfolio must be in a printed 'hard copy' format of A3 or similar size.
+The Design & Engineering portfolio must be in a digital format of A3 or similar size.
 The portfolio is limited to 11 pages (1-page front cover + 10 pages of content).
 This can be a single page front cover plus 10 single sided or 5 double sided sheets.
-If a portfolio comprises more than 11 pages, the Judges will only review the first 11 PRINTED pages for assessment purposes.
+If a portfolio comprises more than 11 pages, the Judges will only review the first 11 pages for assessment purposes.
 There MUST be content related to the use of CAM and CNC manufacturing included in the portfolio and this will be referenced by the Engineering Judges.
 Content related to the car, design ideas, design development, research, testing and evaluation should be presented within the portfolio.

-ARTICLE C6 - PROJECT MANAGEMENT & ENTERPRISE JUDGING (250 points)
+ARTICLE C6 - PROJECT MANAGEMENT JUDGING (90 points)

-The Project Management & Enterprise Judges will examine each teams 16 page Project Management & Enterprise Portfolio so that they can assess the following specific areas.
+The Project Management judges will examine each team 7-page Project Management Portfolio so that they can assess the following specific areas.